wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 The forwarding plane is the part of the routing implementation that is executed for every forwarded packet.
-As a packet arrives, the forwarding plane consults the routing table, selects a single route matching the packet, determines the next-hop address, and forwards the packet to the next-hop address.
+As a packet arrives, the forwarding plane consults the routing table, selects a single route matching the packet, and forwards the packet out the outgoing interface to the associated next-hop address.

-With v4-via-v6 routing, the address family of the next-hop address is no longer determined by the address family of the prefix: since the routing table may map an IPv4 prefix to either an IPv4 or an IPv6 next-hop, the forwarding plane must be able to determine, on a per-packet basis, whether the next-hop address is an IPv4 or an IPv6 address, and to use that information in order to choose the right address resolution protocol to use (ARP for IP4, ND for IPv6).
+With v4-via-v6 routing, the address family of the next-hop address is no longer determined by the address family of the prefix: since the routing table may map an IPv4 prefix to either an IPv4 or an IPv6 next-hop, the forwarding plane must be able to determine, on a per-packet basis, which address resolution protocol (ARP for IPv4, ND for IPv6) to consult.

 ## Operation of routing protocols